-Our Cambodian fish amok recipe is traditional – an authentic steamed fish curry made to a recipe from an older generation of cooks who believe this refined dish is a Royal Khmer specialty dating back to the Khmer Empire.
+Our Cambodian fish amok recipe is traditional – an authentic steamed fish curry made to a classic recipe from an older generation of cooks who believe that if it’s not properly steamed, it’s not amok trei, a steamed fish curry.
+‘Amok’ means to steam in banana leaves in Khmer and this refined dish is likely a Royal Khmer specialty dating back to the Khmer Empire.

-This classic Cambodian fish amok recipe for a traditional steamed fish curry comes courtesy of a respected family of elderly cooks whose mothers, grandmothers and great grandmothers made the dish during a time when Cambodian women thought nothing of spending a full day preparing a family feast.
+This classic Cambodian fish amok recipe for a traditional steamed fish curry is based on the recipe of a respected family of elderly cooks whose mothers, grandmothers and great grandmothers made the dish during a time when Cambodian women thought nothing of spending a full day preparing a family feast.

-Our Cambodian fish amok recipe isn’t a recipe for the watery fish amok style curry or sloppy fish amok you might have eaten in a Siem Reap tourist restaurant, which can be made in minutes in a wok.
-To make this authentic steamed fish curry from scratch, including pounding your own kroeung (curry paste) you will need to allow at least a couple of hours.
+Our Cambodian fish amok recipe isn’t a recipe for the watery fish amok style curry or sloppy fish amok you might have eaten in Siem Reap tourist restaurants, which can be made in minutes in a wok.
+To make this authentic steamed fish curry from scratch, including pounding your own Khmer yellow kroeung (a herb and spice paste), you will need to allow at least a couple of hours.
+It’s worth it!

-Cambodian cuisine must be Southeast Asia’s most under-appreciated and most misunderstood and one of its specialties, fish amok or amok trei (also spelt amok trey) in Khmer, must be one of its most confounding dishes of all, to untrained eyes appearing to be served in an array of forms, shapes and colours.
+Cambodian cuisine must be Southeast Asia’s most under-appreciated and most misunderstood cuisines.
+And one of its specialties, fish amok or amok trei, also spelt amok trey in Khmer, must be one of its most confounding dishes of all to untrained eyes, appearing to be served in an array of forms, shapes and colours.

-A traditional steamed fish curry – ‘amok’ refers to the process of steaming – it should have a texture that has been described as a mousse, mousseline, soufflé, and custard.
-We’ve also seen food writers call it a pâté and terrine.
+A traditional steamed fish curry – ‘amok’ refers to the process of steaming in banana leaves – amok trei or fish amok should have a texture that we’ve described as being a combination of a mousse, mousseline, soufflé, and custard.
+We’ve spotted other food writers call it a pâté and a terrine.
 It’s most certainly in the realm of the former, but it in no way resembles the latter.

 Most food-loving travellers to Cambodia fall in love with fish amok.
-It’s incredibly delicious and very moreish – it’s one of my favourite dishes.
-It’s also adorable when presented in a banana leaf basket or coconut shell – as Chef Kethana at Sugar Palm restaurant, who undoubtably makes Cambodia’s finest fish amok, does – with a drizzle of coconut cream and finely sliced kaffir lime leaves and chilli on top.
+It’s incredibly delicious and very moreish.
+It’s one of my favourite dishes.
+It’s also adorable when presented in a banana leaf basket or coconut shell – as Chef Kethana at Sugar Palm restaurant, who undoubtably makes Cambodia’s finest fish amok does – with a drizzle of coconut cream and finely sliced kaffir lime leaves and chillies on top.

-Older cooks believe that amok trei is a Royal Khmer dating to the Khmer Empire.
-And in a country with a long history of oral storytelling, where family recipes are rarely written down, but daughters learn to cook from their mothers and grandmothers, who are we to argue with Cambodia’s culinary tradition.
+Older cooks I’ve interviewed over the years are firmly of the belief that amok trei began life as a Royal Khmer dish dating back to the Khmer Empire.
+And in a country with a long history of oral storytelling, where family recipes are rarely written down, but daughters learn to cook from their mothers and grandmothers, who are we to argue with Cambodia’s culinary traditions and beliefs.

-There are also signs of its royal provenance in the refined nature of the dish, its complexity of flavour, and the time-consuming preparation when it’s made correctly – which requires pounding the kroeung (herb/spice paste), the base for the dish, and steaming it for 20-30 minutes until it’s firm to touch.
+There are also signs of its royal provenance in the refined nature of the dish, its complexity of flavour, and the time-consuming preparation when it’s made correctly – which requires pounding the kroeung (herb/spice paste), the base for the dish, marinating the fish in the paste, and steaming the dish for 30 minutes (more or less, depending on the size) until firm to touch.

-Despite its regal origins, amok trei is a dish that you’ll see sold in banana baskets on trays in markets and on the street.
+Despite its regal origins, amok trei is a dish that you’ll see sold in banana leaf ‘baskets’ on trays in markets and on the street.
 Although, I’ve never been as impressed by the take-away version.
-The fast food variety of amok trei is more rustic, like Thailand’s hor mok pla (also spelt haw mok pla) and the Nyonya otak otak which is essentially street food, typically spotted in markets.
+The fast food variety of amok trei is more rustic, like Thailand’s hor mok pla (also spelt haw mok pla) and the Nyonya specialty otak otak, which is essentially street food, typically spotted in markets.

 Fish amok is sometimes compared to the Indonesian otak otak, which is actually more similar to the Cambodian street food snack called song vac or sang vak (also written as sangvak – ‘ang’ is pronounced as ‘ong’ in Khmer), a ground fish paste, wrapped in a banana leaf parcel and grilled over charcoal.